Navaneetha-C/wheather-app/README.md

-# wheather-app
+# weather-app
-a simple wheather app
+a simple weather app